redstar9451/kernel-malloc-kgdb/README.md

 The gdb operations using string-alike arguments require that the attached application implemented the funcion malloc.
 If not, the operations will fail and return the message: *evaluation of this expression requires the program to have a function "malloc".*

-The failed operations are useful for debugging, kernel-malloc-kgdb implement the funcions of malloc() and free() to support them.
+String-alike arguments are convenient for debugging, kernel-malloc-kgdb implement the funcions of malloc() and free() to support them.

 kernel-malloc-kgdb uses a global char array as the memory area for sbrk(), the size is 8M.